You are here

 Vitex agnus-castus is a herb, also known as Chaste Tree, Chasteberry and Monk's Pepper.
 It is mostly marketed for menstrual disorders, including symptoms of premenstrual syndrome and/or menopause, as well as for acne.

 Vitex agnus-castus is permitted for use in listed medicines in Australia.
 Listed medicines are identified by an 'AUST L' number on the label.
 Listed medicines that contain Vitex agnus-castus are available from a range of suppliers including through pharmacies, health food stores and supermarkets.

-The TGA has received one report of an unintended pregnancy following concurrent use of Vitex agnus-castus and norethisterone, a progesterone-only oral contraceptive pill.
+The TGA has received one report of an unintended pregnancy following concurrent use of Vitex agnus-castus and levonorgestrel, a progesterone-only oral contraceptive pill.
 One other similar case has also been reported internationally.

 Information for consumers

 Consumers taking an oral contraceptive to prevent pregnancy should be aware that Vitex agnus-castus may interfere with how well the contraceptive works.

 Consumers taking medicines with contraceptive, hormonal and/or dopaminergic actions should consult their health professional prior to combined use with Vitex agnus-castus.